 The applicant must hold the minimum of a bachelor's degree (i.e the equivalent of 180 ECTS credits at an accredited university) with at least 90 credits in mechanical engineering, civil engineering (with relevant courses in construction), or equivalent.
-The bachelor's degree should comprise a minimum of 15 credits in mathematics, 7.5 credits in CAD and 15 credits of independent, theoretical based work, i.e. a thesis or the equivalent.
+The bachelor's degree should comprise a minimum of 15 credits in mathematics and 7.5 credits in CAD, or equivalent.
 Proof of English proficiency is required.